 Is planning approval required for single dwellings on land zoned residential?
 No. Typically single dwellings on residential land are permitted development under the NT Planning Scheme.
 Therefore, in a majority of cases planning approval is not required for a single dwelling on residential land provided the proposal complies with relevant provisions of the Northern Territory Planning Scheme .
 If an application complies, only certification from a Registered Building Certifier is required.
 Is there a statutory timeframes for planning approval (where required)?
-Whilst there are no statutory times for instances when planning approval is required for a single dwelling on residential land, typical processing time is around 8 weeks, this can be inclusive of a 14 - 28 day exhibition period.
+No. Whilst there are no statutory times for instances when planning approval is required for a single dwelling on residential land typical processing time is around 8 weeks, this can be inclusive of a 14 - 28 day exhibition period.
 Is there a fast track assessment pathway for dwellings?
-Typically, single dwellings on residential land do not require planning approval.
-Therefore, no statutory timeframes are applied in such cases.
+No. As typically single dwellings on residential land do not require planning approval.
 Is there a statutory time for fast track?
-Not applicable, Who is responsible for issuing building approvals?
+Not applicable, as there are no single dwelling fast track assessment pathways.
+Refer question/answer immediately above.
+Who is responsible for issuing building approvals?
 A Registered Building Certifier.
 Is there a statutory timeframe for building approvals?
 A Registered Building Certifier must make determination for a building permit within 20 days of receiving a completed application, or a further 20 days after making any requests.
 A Registered Building Certifier can verify a development does not require a Development approval by assessing it against the provisions of the Planning Scheme.

 The Housing Industry Association (HIA) is Australia's only national industry association representing the interests of the residential building and construction industry.

 As the voice of the residential building industry, HIA represents a membership of 60,000 across Australia.

 Our members are involved in delivering more than 170,000 new homes each year through the construction of new housing estates, detach homes, low and medium-density housing developments, apartment buildings and completing renovations on Australia's 9 million existing homes.